its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 - I have ownership of work produced.
 - You will be asked for feedback and sent at least 1 update.
 - If work is finalized, you will be sent a full resolution file.
-- Payment needs to be paid in full before recieving final file.

 # Ownership